The master plan of Plantentuin Meise

 The 19th century Stately Avenue was restored and replanted with water cypresses.
 Many new gardens highlight our collections: the Rose Garden, the Mediaeval Garden, and the Fragrance and Colour Garden near the Empress Charlotte entrance, the formal Castle Garden at the end of the Sately Avenue, and the Culinary Garden in the walled garden of the Orangery.
 In 2022, we opened a new Island Garden in the castle pond.

 We also care for our Heritage.
 The various follies in the estate, relics of the 19th century English Landscape Park, will be refreshed step by step.
 The Plant Palace is being completely renovated and given new information panels for our visitors.
 A beautiful pond and lovely borders complete the picture.
 In the same period, the construction of a new greenhouse complex for our plant collections was started.
-This Green Ark and the adjacent service building, which houses the seed bank, will be completed in 2023.
+This Green Ark and the adjacent service building, which houses the seed bank, were completed in 2023.

 Biodiversity and sustainability are inextricably linked.
 Sustainability is therefore a common thread running through all investments.
 Each renovation uses state-of-the-art technology and pays special attention to energy efficiency and renewable materials.